Home Programming Building REST APIs with FastAPI: A Modern Python Web Framework Guide

 return {"status": "healthy"}

-That is it.
-Seven lines of actual code and you have a working API with two endpoints.
-Let us run it:
+That is the entire requirement.
+Seven lines of actual code produce a working API with two endpoints.
+The application is run as follows:

 uvicorn app.main:app --reload --host 0.0.0.0 --port 8000

-The --reload flag enables hot reloading, so the server restarts automatically when you change your code.
-You should see output like this:
+The --reload flag enables hot reloading, so the server restarts automatically when code is changed.
+Output of the following form should appear:

 INFO: Uvicorn running on http://0.0.0.0:8000 (Press CTRL+C to quit)